Automattic/wp-calypso/client/blocks/dismissible-card/README.md

 </table>

 The user preference name that we store a boolean against.
-Note that we prefix this value with 'dismissable-card-' to avoid namespace collisions.
+Note that we prefix this value with 'dismissible-card-' to avoid namespace collisions.

 ### `temporary`